wikicite/wcite/README.md

 ## Usage

 First create a `.json` file to store references from Wikidata, e.g. `wikicite-bibliography.json`.
-This file will be read and updated by the Pandoc filter but it must exist to property execute Pandoc in the first place, so initialize an empty JSON array:
+This file will be read and updated by the Pandoc filter but it must exist to properly execute Pandoc in the first place, so initialize an empty JSON array:

     echo '[]' > wikicite-bibliography.json
     pandoc-wikicite wikicite-bibliography.json update       # equivalent